 What is EMDR?

 The acronym is short for what is quite a mouthful, it stands for Eye Movement Desensitization and Reprocessing.
 It is an accelerated and adaptive model of therapy that can sometimes resolve problems in a few sessions.
 There have been more that 20 controlled studies that found EMDR to decrease or eliminate symptoms related to trauma and anxiety.
-Recently, the Veterans Administration has endorsed EMDR as the therapy of choice for soldiers returning from Iraq with Posttraumatic Stress Disorder.
+The Veterans Administration endorsed EMDR as the therapy of choice for soldiers returning from Iraq with Posttraumatic Stress Disorder.
 The VA does not make such recommendations unless the treatment is heavily researched and shows significant positive results.

 Is EMDR a New Therapy?